Astralsound - P.A. Systems and Equipment for Sale or Hire

 See Enhancer (above).

 Feedback is what happens when some or all of the output of a device or system is fed to its input.
 There are two kinds: positive feedback (where the output reinforces the input) and negative feedback (where the output opposes the input).
 Many electronic circuits (as well as other devices) use negative feedback intentionally as a means of regulating output.
-Feedback in PA systems, however, is undesirable, and most commonly occurs when a microphone or other input device picks up the sound coming from loudspeakers.
+Acoustic feedback in audio systems, however, is undesirable, and most commonly occurs when a microphone or other input device picks up the sound coming from loudspeakers.
+Loudspeaker sound can cause feedback through airborne transmission, or can be transmitted through physical structures (e.g. stage, microphone stands, turntable supports) by vibration.

 Monitor systems provide foldback.